alabou/NMOS-MatroxOnly/README.md

 ### Key objectives include:

 1. **Unprecedented Configurability**:
-   - Enable configuration through IS-11 of independent audio, video, data, and multiplexed (mux) streams, along with per-audio, per-video, and per-data sub-streams within multiplexed streams, allowing fine-grained control of individual media essences.
+   - Leverage the power of IS-11 to configure independent audio, video, data, and multiplexed (mux) streams, including fine-grained per-audio, per-video, and per-data sub-stream configuration within multiplexed streams.
+This enables precise control over individual media essences, perfectly tailored to suit complex workflows.
-   - Leverage streams and sub-streams, sender and receiver capabilities, to dynamically adapt stream parameters such as resolution, bitrate, and format to match receiver and infrastructure requirements in real time.
+   - Leverage stream and sub-stream capabilities on both the sender and receiver sides to dynamically adapt stream parameters such as resolution, bitrate, and format in real time.
+This ensures seamless compatibility with receiver requirements and infrastructure constraints.

 2. **Unified Management**:
    - Unify the handling of both independent and multiplexed streams, streamlining configuration and simplifying operation in complex systems.